How to Manage Your Time

 Our Conundrum

-5. Academia lacks structures that address problems 1-3.
+5. Academia lacks structures that automatically address problems 1-3.

 Time Management